Statiko-dev/statiko.dev/content/en/docs/Set Up/5-configuring-nodes.md

 # TLS
 tls:
+  # TLS configuration for the node's management APIs
   node:
     # Enable TLS for connections with the node's management APIs
     # Using TLS is strongly recommended
+    # This impacts the node's management APIs only, and not individual websites
     # Defaults to true if not set
     enabled: yes
     # Path to the TLS certificate for the node's management APIs